You may have noticed that your algorithm functions all return a code

 Note that by and large this is strongly discouraged, and status codes should be used wherever possible.
 It is not that there is anything wrong with exceptions, but simply that using the same mechanism everywhere is a definite plus, particularly when it comes to error handling.

-If you look at Athena code you will find that they use ATH_CHECK()
+If you look at Athena code you will find that it uses ATH_CHECK()

 instead of ANA_CHECK